Dwight Mushey: The Shedden massacre

 Mushey was present when Kellestine shot Muscedere followed by the others.
-Mushey went out with the barn with Kellestine to watch him execute Sinopoli and Michael "Little Mikey" Trotta.
+Mushey went out of the barn with Kellestine to watch him execute Sinopoli and Michael "Little Mikey" Trotta.
 When it came time to execute Frank "the Bammer" Salerno, his last gesture was to shake Mushey's hands and to say to think of his newly born son Mario.
-The last one to be executed was Jamie "Goldberg" Flanz, who spoke about his children as he was marched out be shot.
+The last one to be executed was Jamie "Goldberg" Flanz, who spoke about his children as he was marched out to be shot.
 Sandham shot Flanz in the head, but he survived the shot which blasted away much of his right cheek.
 As Flanz looked with a pleading expression, Sandham claimed that his gun was jammed.
 Mushey, who was a more experienced killer than Sandham, took his gun and proved it was not jammed by shooting Flanz between the eyes.

 Mushey drove a Pontiac Grand Prix automobile belonging to one of the murder victims, Michael Trotta, which left Kellestine's farmhouse at 32196 Aberdeen Line as part of a convoy early on the morning of 8 April 2006.
 As Flanz's car was almost out of fuel, the driver, Frank Mather, chose to dump it in a farmer's field just outside of Shedden, which was joined by the other vehicles.
 Later that morning, Mushey left the Kellestine farmhouse with Sandham.
 Mushey was openly contemptuous of Sandham, whom he ridiculed for his inability to finish off Flanz.
 One of Sandham's men, who turned Crown's evidence and is only known as M.H., testified at the trial in 2009: "Dwight said that Head and Shoulders [shampoo] was good for removing gunshot residue".
 Mushey was facing charges of conspiracy to produce methamphetamine at the time, and one of his bail conditions was that he was to notify the police if he left Manitoba, which Mushey complied with, telling the police that he was going to Ontario on 25 March 2006.
 Mushey's presence in Ontario at the time of the massacre led the police to tag him as a possible suspect.